We all fear what we do not understand.

 - start trying to understand that which you fear

 The problem?
 Each step requires self-awareness, which is something that precious few seem to have.
-Each step requires thoughtful evaluation, which takes time and effort few are willing to invest.
-Each step requires objective, unbiased information, which few are exposed to outside of their echo-chamber.
+Each step requires thoughtful evaluation, which takes time and effort few seem willing to invest.
+Each step requires objective, unbiased information, which is getting harder and harder to find.

 The result?
 It’s much easier to let often unacknowledged fear guide you, let a crowd of like-minded do the thinking for you, and proceed down the path: fear to evil to control to attack.

-At times like these I sometimes marvel that the human race survives at all.
+At times like these I marvel that the human race survives at all.

 But then I run across additional variations of the quote, such as this: